room101-dev/Grand-Ultimate-BTC-Hacker/readme.txt

 This is the new stuff CUDA only.
 Note, compiling cuda is not easy, you need to know the -sm on your card, you need to be an expert; You break anything you fix it, nobody is going to help you

-The code is hardwired for  the bloom-filter at at common home path, you'll need to modify the source so that the blf is found at run, but the message will be seen, and the mod is just easy C++.
+The code is hardwired for  the bloom-filter at at common home path, you'll need to modify the source so that the blf is found at run, but the message will be seen, and the mod is just easy C++. ( This is not production code, in production the blf is kept on its own NVME drive, so the path would be /media/Fast/Monster8.blf )

+I call 'monster' cuz long ago I had these monster bitcoin address files (h160)

 README.md